Zynga Poker: Recent features and events

 In the first quarter of 2017, the company reported a loss, although revenue was rising compared to the year prior.
-In 2018, Zynga Poker accounted for 23% of Zynga's game revenue.
-After added competition in the market, in 2018 analysts said that Zynga lost its market share in social casino games, with only a 6.1% market share.
-Zynga Poker introduced a new "Spin and Win" mode in its World Poker Tour Tournament Center in 2019, essentially combining poker with a prize wheel.
-In November 2018, Zynga Poker reported its mobile revenue falling 3% that year, with bookings remaining flat, with Zynga stating the game was "still recovering from the platform changes imposed by Facebook in [the second financial quarter]."
-At the time, Zynga was partnering with World Poker Tour.
+Zynga Poker accounted for 23% of Zynga's game revenue in 2018, though increased competition reduced its social casino market share to 6.1% that year.
+In November 2018, mobile revenue was down 3% for the year, with bookings flat.
+Zynga attributed the decline to platform changes Facebook made earlier that year.
+At the time, the game was engaged in an ongoing partnership with the World Poker Tour.